goodwillyoga/E107project/README.md

 # Statistical Analysis of Stock Volatility
-## Final project html file and Rmd can be found under the directory project.
+## Final project html file and Rmd can be found under the directory /project.
 |
 |-project (Files with condensed results)
         |